 Anaheim University is a private, online university, started in 1996, with the MA-TESOL being its first program.
 While all the courses are conducted online, students are required to participate in a four-day residential experience, held in various places around the world.
-The program is designed for working TESOL professionals in different countries throughout the world.
-While students come from all over the world, the majority come originally from English-speaking countries but reside elsewhere.
-At the time of writing, 35 students were enrolled in the masters program.
-The program is marketed through a variety of channels, including Anaheim University's website, professional conferences, and advertisements on professional websites.
+The program is designed for working TESOL professionals in different countries channels, including Anaheim University's website, professional conferences, and advertisements on professional websites.
 Additionally, Anaheim University has partnered with universities in Korea and the US, and the Ministry of Education in Colombia to provide their clienteles with the MA-TESOL education.